ajschumacher/gadsdc/00-preliminaries/tools.md

 ### Install

  * You really want the Anaconda `python` distribution.
 [Download and install](http://continuum.io/downloads) as appropriate for your system.
+We're going to use Python 2.7x (rather than 3.x) for this course.

 ### Gentle Introduction